gmondo/liquizza/README.md

 # Liquizza

-"Liquizza" is a collaborative quiz app created by ChatGPT and gmondo.
+Liquizza is a quiz app created by ChatGPT and gmondo.

 Test your knowledge, answer questions, and enjoy an interactive quiz experience.

 ## Features